jorbDehmel/pydgin/readme.txt

 pydgin/makefile
 ------------------------
 This make file is used to update the exes after changing the source .py files.
-The commands "make" or "make update" can be used while in this folder to do so.
+The commands "make" or "make setup" can be used while in this folder to do so.

 ------------------------